storageos/storageos.github.io/_docs/install/iso.md

 ### Configure Network Settings

-1. Click on the **Settings** button again from the VirtualBox main menu to configure **Network**
+1. Click on the *Settings* button again from the VirtualBox main menu to configure *Network*

     ![image](/images/docs/iso/vbsettings.png)

-2. Select **Adapter 1**
+2. Select *Adapter 1*
-3. Next to the **Attached to:** label use the drop-down list to select **Bridged Adapter**
+3. Next to the *Attached to:* label use the drop-down list to select *Bridged Adapter*
-4. Confirm that an adapter is present next to the **Name:** label
+4. Confirm that an adapter is present next to the *Name:* label

    >**Note**: NAT will not work with iSCSI.
 It may be possible to setup NAT on another interface but port forwarding to the other services will also need to be setup.
-This is currently undocumented & untested.
+This is currently undocumented and untested.

-   >**Note**: If you are configuring Static DHCP addresses for each of your nodes, these can be located under the advanced properties of the Network configuration dialogue you have open above.
+   >**Note**: If you are configuring Static DHCP addresses for each of your nodes, the MAC address to configure these with is located under the advanced properties of the Network configuration dialogue you have open.

 5. Finish by clicking ![image](/images/docs/iso/ok.png)